arielschvartz/serverless-cloudformation-cicd-template/README.md

 The configuration of the plugin is done by defining a `custom: cicd` object in your `serverless.yml` with your specific configuration.

+Besides that, the plugin needs to use the deploymentBucket that your serverless project uses.
+For that to work, you need to manually define the deployment bucket name in the provider section!

 See the sections below for detailed descriptions of the settings.